adam-p/yesterday-i-learned/js/ecmascript-6.md

     }
 ```

+## Imports
-* Imports and [default imports](http://www.2ality.com/2014/09/es6-modules-final.html) are similar, the only difference being whether the import is wrapped in braces.
+Imports and [default imports](http://www.2ality.com/2014/09/es6-modules-final.html) are similar, the only difference being whether the import is wrapped in braces.

 ```
 export default function () { return 4 }